nuttercd/ArduinoDemo/presentation.md

 # What is MQTT

-The MQTT is a protocol that defines two types of network entities: a message broker and a number of clients.
+MQTT (MQ Telemetry Transport) is a protocol that defines two types of network entities: a message broker and a number of clients.
 An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
 A MQTT client is any device (The Arduinos) that runs an MQTT library and connects to an MQTT broker (The Raspberry Pi) over a network.

 Clients have their own client IDs.
 You tell MQTT your name, so it knows what messages the PI have already told you.
 You could potentially add a new Arudino to connect and get all the old messages.